Luzkan/smells/content/smells/flag-argument.md

 ---
-slug: "flag-argument"
+slug: 'flag-argument'
 meta:
   last_update_date: 2022-04-19
-  title: "Flag Argument"
+  title: 'Flag Argument'
-  cover: "/logos/logo-text-2560x1280.png"
+  description: 'A boolean parameter that forces the caller to write book(marcel, false) — and everyone who reads it to wonder: false what?'
   known_as:
     - Boolean in Method Parameter
 categories:
-  expanse: "Within"
+  expanse: 'Within'
   obstruction:
     - Change Preventers
   occurrence: